 Loans are ONLY available to businesses with revenues greater than $500,000 to $2 million, according to most recent tax filing.

-- Business must be an independent business located within Durham City Limits
+- Must be an independent business located within Durham County

 - For-profit businesses including, but not limited to sole proprietorships, home businesses, and independent contractors

 - Businesses with 50 or fewer full-time employees